Hugohuuts/LoLaTokenization/README.md

 ## Objectives

 - Investigate how different tokenization strategies affect NLI model performance.
-- Use the SNLI dataset (and possibly othe NLI datasets, like MNLI) for testing and comparison.
+- Use the SNLI and MNLI datasets for testing and comparison.

 ## Repository Structure